I’m funny. (Stay with me. I’m not just bragging.)

 I have used systems to:

 - Build a team from seven to 35 with no increase in operational expenses, thanks to my ruthless expense cutting.

 - Clean one entrepreneur’s schedule to the point that they “found” an extra 2-3 hours each day.
 (That’s about two extra 7-hour days to get stuff done.)

-- Turn a Facebook Ads department that did nothing but bleed into one that’s never lost money.
+- Turn a Facebook Ads department that did nothing but bleed, into one that has never lost money.

 - Get entrepreneurs onto podcasts every other day, in perpetuity.

 - Launch a whole new website with proper A/B testing capabilities, so that approximately every three weeks an extra $25k/annually was added in revenue.